CtrlAltDelight/notes/Compilers/Building an automaton.md

 - Unpredictable running time
 	- What if you make the wrong choice and have to backtrack?
 (Causes bugs)
  - You can generate a deterministic finite automaton from a non-deterministic one

+# Converting nfas to dfas
+- no choices - never need to "split" a pointer
+-